s-zeng/s-zeng.github.io/blog/quick_monad_thing/README.md

     (Result y) >>= f = f y
 ```

-For compatibilty reasons, I also need to define the Applicative and Functor instance.
+For compatibility reasons, I also need to define the Applicative and Functor instance.
 I won't explain those for now, but you can look it up for interest.

 ```haskell